 The IV medicines will

 make you feel sleepy.
 You may not be able to remember much of what happens

 during or for several hours after the test.
 You may have heavy eyelids,

 trouble speaking, a dry mouth, or blurred vision for several hours after the

 You may feel flushed when the contrast material

 After the test, you may have gas

 and feel bloated for a while.
-You may also have a tickling, dry throat, slight
+You may also have a dry and tickling throat, slight

 hoarseness, or a mild sore throat for several days.
-Throat lozenges and
+Using throat lozenges and

 Because of the IV medicines used during this test, do not drink alcohol,